himoose/user-docs/docs/features/key-points.md

 - This saves your edits for future reference
 - Button shows "Saving..." while processing

-#### 7. Copy to your CMS
+#### 7. Copy to your CMS (or directly update in Webflow)
 - Click **Copy** button (purple) to copy HTML with proper wrapper
-- Paste at the beginning of your article in WordPress, Webflow, etc.
+- Paste at the beginning of your article in WordPress, Ghost, etc.
 - The HTML includes `<div id="key-points-paeo">` wrapper for styling
+- If your website uses Webflow, you update a Collection item directly from Hi, Moose

 ### Method 2: Paste Content